Portfolio Projects¶

 The project workspace has two layers:

-- The main content area for operational tabs: Summary, Activity, Timeline, Progress, Tasks, Scoring, and Knowledge
+- The main content area for the operational tabs: Summary, Tasks, Timeline, Progress, Scoring, Relations, and Knowledge

-- A persistent Project Properties sidebar for core properties, team assignment, and relations
+- A persistent Properties drawer on the right edge for core properties, team assignment, and source requests

-For existing projects, the sidebar behaves like a live property panel: changes there are saved immediately.
-The main tab content follows the usual Save and Reset workflow when that tab contains draft changes.
+For existing projects, the Properties drawer behaves like a live property panel: changes there are saved immediately.
+The main tab content follows the usual Save / Reset workflow when that tab contains draft changes.
 If you switch tabs or move to the previous or next project with unsaved workspace changes, KANAP asks whether to save first.

-- Previous and Next move through the current list result set, not through all projects in the system
+- Previous and Next move through the current list result set, not through every project in the system

 - Send link emails the current project URL with an optional message

 Sending a link does not grant access.
 It only shares the location.
-Permissions remain exactly as they were before the email was sent, which is how it should be.
+Permissions remain exactly as they were before the email was sent.

-Changing status from the sidebar is more than a label update.
-KANAP opens a status-change dialog so the transition can be recorded properly.
+Changing the status from the metadata strip opens a status-change dialog so the transition can be recorded properly.
 That is where you can log the change as a formal decision, capture context, and store the rationale with the transition instead of letting it disappear into hallway memory.

 The workflow is intentionally controlled: